Bora Bora is quite frankly the epitome of paradise. There’s nowhere like it on earth with a striking extinct volcano nestled within a tranquil lagoon.

 You can arrange a delicious meal in your bungalow, a romantic meal on the beach, or a private meal with live entertainment.

-Four Seasons is one of the most luxurious resorts on the island, featuring its own lagoon for snorkeling.
+Four Seasons is one of the most luxurious all-inclusive resorts in Bora Bora, featuring its own lagoon for snorkeling.
 However, to see the true beauty of all the marine life, you can always book a snorkeling tour.

 2. Le Bora Bora